daveknights/streamdeck-sibelius-actions/README.md

 If after uploading a json file the category and plugin values are not showing in the property inspector drop downs, paste the contents of the file you uploaded into an online [json validator](https://jsonlint.com/) to ensure there are no syntax errors.
 Also check that the plugin names are correct.

 ### Command Runner
-It the action doesn't work, ensure the command ID you've used is correct and that you have clicked the **Save Command** button in the property inspector.
+If the action doesn't work, ensure the command ID you've used is correct and that you have clicked the **Save Command** button in the property inspector.

 ### Stream Deck +
-Currently there is no support for Stream Deck + dials.
+Currently there is no support for Stream Deck + dials in this plugin.